The most important events in the life of C.S. Lewis

 May 1924

-Start one-year temporary post as Tutor at University College, Oxford
+Start one-year temporary post as tutor in philosophy at University College Oxford

 20 May 1925

-Elected Fellow and Tutor in English of Magdalen College, Oxford
+Elected fellow and tutor in English Language and Literature at Magdalen College, Oxford

 25 September 1929